DecarbNexus/useeio_sectors_disaggregation/README.md

 We’re learning with you.
 Please use the repository’s Discussions tab to ask questions, request features, or share how you’re using the data.

+Peer review status

+We aim to have this workflow and its outputs peer-reviewed over the next few months.
+If you’re interested in participating in the review or testing the methods on your data, please open a Discussion or contact us via the repository.

 ## License

 See `LICENSE`.